 Sequence analysis and comparative genomics software tools (Artemis, ACT)

-The Course instructors are a multidisciplinary team, all actively working on genomics, molecular biology and surveillance of bacterial pathogens in labs and institutes in the UK, Latin America and Vietnam.
+The course instructors are a multidisciplinary team, all actively working on genomics, molecular biology and surveillance of bacterial pathogens in labs and institutes in the UK, Latin America and SE Asia.

 Nick Thomson (Wellcome Trust Sanger Institute, UK)

 Caterina Guzman Verri (PIET, Veterinary School, Universidad Nacional, Costa Rica)

 Francisco Duarte (Instituto Costarricense de Investigación y Enseñanza en Nutrición y Salud [INCIENSA], Costa Rica)

 Carlos Quesada (CIET, Faculty of Microbiology, University of Costa Rica, Costa Rica)